- Complete online school registration between December 1st and March 1st.

 - Check to make sure all of your projects are on the list and that all information is correct (contact us right away if you find an error).

 Before the Fair

 - Ensure that the project complies with all of our Entry Rules and Safety Regulations.

-- Ensure that all students have completed their projects online by March 19.
-No changes to projects will be allowed after this date
+- Ensure that all students have completed their projects online by March 19 at 9:00 am.
+No changes to projects will be allowed after this time

 March 22-26 – Medal Round Judging